fairyeszhuo/GEO4962-2021/_episodes/04-Simple_plot.md

 ## Use a scientific color map

 Using unscientific color maps like the rainbow (a.k.a. jet) color map distorts and hides the underlying data, while often making the figure unreadable to color-blind readers or when printed in black and white.
+Certain matplotlib colormaps, like the default "viridis" colormap in the plots above, avoid these problems.
-If you want to use a scientific color map (created by Fabio Crameri here at UiO), you can load it using the following statment in your Jupyter Notebook:
+If you want access to a suite of scientific colormaps (created by Fabio Crameri here at UiO), you can load the following function using this statment in your Jupyter Notebook:

 ~~~
 %run shared-tacco-ns1004k/scripts/load_cmap.ipynb